-With its convenient location in the heart of the Mill Avenue District, the “A” Mountain trails are well-traveled all year round.
-From the top, you can get a great view of Tempe Town Lake and downtown Tempe.
-The “A” stands for Arizona State University and before the fall semester at ASU, it will be whitewashed and repainted gold again to mark the beginning of the year school year.
-Learn more about “A” Mountain history at the City of Tempe’s website.
+With its convenient location in the heart of Downtown Tempe, “A” Mountain hiking trails are always popular.
+On your journey upward, you’ll find desert plants and petroglyphs created by the Hohokam, prehistoric residents in this area.
+From the top, you can get a great view of Tempe Town Lake, downtown and the ASU Tempe Campus.
+The “A” stands for Arizona State University, of course.
+Learn more about “A” Mountain history at the City of Tempe website.

-With a quick jaunt to the top of “A” Mountain, also known as Hayden Butte, in the Mill Avenue District, hikers are rewarded with views of the lake, ASU and rock drawings left hundreds of years ago by the Hohokam people.
+With a quick jaunt to the top of “A” Mountain, also known as Hayden Butte, in Downtown Tempe, hikers are rewarded with views of the lake, ASU and rock drawings left hundreds of years ago by the Hohokam people.

 Phone: (480) 722-0360